-Task 1 The scientific method
+2. The scientific method

-a) The scientific method is a process in which experimental observations are used to answer questions.
-Complete the collocations for describing the stages in the scientific method using the words and phrases in the list below.
+- a) The scientific method is a process in which experimental observations are used to answer questions.
+Collocations are words that naturally are used together in English. - Complete the collocations for describing the stages in the scientific method using the words and phrases in the list below:

 a hypothesis an experiment (x2) conclusions data (x3) the question

-Analys se
+Analyse

-Collect t
+Collect

-Condu ct (run)
+Conduct (run)

 Define

 Design

 Draw

-Interpr ret
+Interpret

 Form